aaronparker/aaronparker.github.io/_posts/2016-12-12-setting-up-windows-store-for-business.md

   - Windows Store
   - Windows Store for Business
 ---
 While the Universal app platform on Windows 10 isn&#8217;t going to replace legacy Win32 apps for some time, the potential of this platform to improve the way IT approaches application lifecycle management is high.
 Apps can be deployed, updated and removed without packaging or having to worry about application conflicts.
-It&#8217;s encouraging&nbsp;to see a number of useful enterprise applications available - the future is mobile apps, even on the desktop, so every enterprise should be looking at the Windows Store for Business.
+It&#8217;s encouraging to see a number of useful enterprise applications available - the future is mobile apps, even on the desktop, so every enterprise should be looking at the Windows Store for Business.

-_Even if you&#8217;re not intending to deliver Universal apps at this time, or even hiding the Store app on Windows 10 desktops, you should configure the Windows Store for Business._&nbsp;This ensures full control over the user experience.
+_Even if you&#8217;re not intending to deliver Universal apps at this time, or even hiding the Store app on Windows 10 desktops, you should configure the Windows Store for Business._ This ensures full control over the user experience.

 In a previous article, [I&#8217;ve detailed how to manage the Windows Store experience on Windows 10](http://stealthpuppy.com/windows-store-experience-enterprise-windows-10/), and I now want to cover a couple of additional scenarios with Intune and Configuration Manager.
 The first step; however, is to detail setting up the Windows Store for Business.
 For any Windows 10 Current Branch or Current Branch for Business deployment, whether Professional or Enterprise edition, this is a key first step.